High frequency limits for invariant Ruelle densities: A pairing formula for Ruelle resonant states

 \subsection{Renormalization}

-The variable transformation from Lemma~\ref{lem:pairing_coordinate} would directly imply the desired pairing formula if we could set $\chi=1$.
+The formula of Lemma~\ref{lem:pairing_coordinate} would directly imply the desired pairing formula if we could set $\chi=1$.
 However, as $v,v^*$ are distributions, this is not allowed and in fact we see for the important case of taking a Ruelle resonance with $\Re(\lambda)=-\rho$ that the integral over $\bN$ on the right hand side of \eqref{eq:pairing_coordinate} would not converge anymore.
 We thus have to perform a careful regularization of the appearing quantities.

 As a first step we introduce a suitable cutoff function: We take an arbitrary $M$-conjugation invariant function $\chi\in C_c^\infty(\bN)$ which is equal to $1$ in a neighborhood of the identity.
 Then we define for any $\varepsilon>0$